chrismhodgson/nextjs-pfrac/data/_pages/races/hartcliff-hill.md

 #### Entry

-Pre-entry £6.
+Pre-entry will be available closer to the time for £6.

-Minimum age to enter is 17 on the 31 December 2025 (FRA rules).
+Minimum age to enter is 17 on the 31 December 2026 (FRA rules).

 Entry on the day will be available for £8 if entry limit of 200 not reached.